We know this recipe sounds sketchier than an email banking scam, but it’s anything but. It is our very best aged eggnog recipe!

 How Far Advance Can You Make Aged Eggnog?

 We’ve heard of people aging eggnog for years, but the longest we’ve gone is one year.
-Yes, that was one year of the eggnog in a sealed container and at a constant state of 40°F or colder.
+And, to be clear, that was one year where the eggnog was in a sealed container and at a constant state of 40°F or colder.

 The result is distinct, an acquired taste as it ups the “eggnog” flavors, and the booze is almost undetectable.